Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-The basic idea of \cite{Mirz1} is as follows.
+\newl The basic idea of \cite{Mirzakhani200610} is as follows.
 The integration over the moduli space can be lifted to an appropriate covering space, and the pull-back of the WP volume form defines a volume form in the covering space.
-The most important feature of this covering space is that it can be decomposed into a product of lower-dimensional moduli spaces and a set of two dimensional infinite cones.
-These infinite cones are parametrized by some pairs $(l_a,\tau_a)$ of the Fenchel-Nielsen coordinates.
+The most important feature of this covering space is that it can be decomposed into a product of lower-dimensional moduli spaces and a set of two-dimensional infinite cones.
+These infinite cones are parametrized by some pairs $(l_i,\tau_i)$ of Fenchel-Nielsen coordinates.
 We can again lift the integration over the lower dimensional moduli spaces to obtain another set of lower dimensional moduli spaces and infinite cones.
-At the end we will end up with an integration over a set of infinite cones whose explicit domains in the Teichm\"uller space parametrized using the Fenchel-Nielsen coordinates are known.
-Below, we shall explain a method to lift an integral over a space to a covering of that space.
+In the end, we will end up with integration over a set of infinite cones with an explicit domain of integration.